Sebastian Barry

-Sebastian Barry (born 5 July 1955) is an Irish novelist, playwright and poet.
-He was named Laureate for Irish Fiction, 2019–2021.
-He is noted for his lyrical literary writing style and is considered one of Ireland's finest writers.
+Sebastian Barry (born 1955) is an Irish novelist, playwright and poet.
+He was named Laureate for Irish Fiction, 2018–2021.
+He was named a Chevalier des Arts et des Lettres by the French government in 2024.

-Barry's literary career began in poetry before he began writing plays and novels.

-He has been twice shortlisted for the Man Booker Prize for his novels A Long Long Way (2005) and The Secret Scripture (2008), the latter of which won the 2008 Costa Book of the Year and the James Tait Black Memorial Prize.
+Barry has been twice shortlisted for the Man Booker Prize for his novels A Long Long Way (2005) and The Secret Scripture (2008), the latter of which won the 2008 Costa Book of the Year and the James Tait Black Memorial Prize.
 His 2011 novel, On Canaan's Side, was longlisted for the Booker.
 In January 2017, Barry was awarded the Costa Book of the Year prize for Days Without End, becoming the first novelist to win the prestigious prize twice.

-Early life
+Early life and education

 Barry was born in Dublin.
 His mother was acclaimed actress Joan O'Hara.
+One of Barry's grandfathers belonged to the British Army Corps of Royal Engineers.
+His other grandfather was a painter, a Nationalist, and a devotee of De Valera.

-He was educated at Catholic University School and Trinity College, Dublin, where he read English and Latin.
+He was educated at Catholic University School and Trinity College Dublin, where he read English and Latin.

-Work
+Career

+Academia

+Barry's academic posts have included Honorary Fellow in Writing at the University of Iowa (1984), Heimbold Visiting Professor at Villanova University (2006) and Writer Fellow at Trinity College, Dublin (1995–1996).